+The questions in Area I were designed to find out if the child would place more emphasis on the objective consequences of an act or on the imperceptible motive for the act.
 Lost Stories A and B required that the child judge two children who gave a man the wrong street direction.
 Both actions resulted in the same consequence (the man got lost) although the children differed in their motivations.
-Table 1 indicates that children consistently chose to place the greater, emphasis. on, motives rather than on consequences.
-Children from the lower and middle socio-economic levels chose to consider motives by a larger percentage (88.89%) than children from the upper level (79.17%) These' results' are contrary to Hypothesis 3Awhich states that children in the lower socioeconomic level will emphasize objective consequences while children in the higher socio-. economic level will emphasize subjective responsibility.
-Children across all three levels consistently chose to consider motives over objective consequences as their basis for judgment. elements and the arrive leaders of strends to er einan in de Karlamerin her de de dat an enter and the transferrer and grand the second of the Water grown "TABLE:52:Mar the order over the
+With regards to consequences on motives children, all ages level from the lower and middle socioeconomic levels chose to consider motives by a larger percentage (88.89%) than children from the upper level (79.17%).
+These results are contrary to Hypothesis 3A which states that children in the lower socioeconomic level will emphasize objective consequences while children in the higher socioeconomic level will emphasize subjective responsibility.
+Children across all three levels consistently chose to consider motives over objective consequences as their basis for judgment.